|

 him "Don't forget to be a good boy" and to "vote for suffrage." |

-19th Amendment Victory Flag 3x5' Rugged outdoor nylon, heading and
+19th Amendment Victory Flag 3x5' outdoor

 |